tifoit/DistilBERT-SQuAD/README.md

 # DistilBERT-SQuAD

-# WIP 🚧 - I will be deploying it with Flask soon!

 # The Stanford Question Answering Dataset (SQuAD)

 Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.